-How NFS works
+How RPC and NFS work

 I touched on NFS in several previous postings, and here is a deeper dive of this particular protocol.
 NFS is built on top of Remote Procedure Call (RPC) and therefore it is important to understand RPC first.
 In fact NFS is one of the most prominent user of RPC and the best example for learning RPC.